We’re living in a digital age and marketing is changing rapidly.

 Social media platforms like Facebook allow brands to create ads based on certain criteria for a specific audience.
 In addition, the Facebook Ad algorithm automates the profile-based ad targeting process.

-You can do the same thing with marketing automation tools.
+You can do the same thing with market automation tools.
 For example, through integration with customer data in your CRM, you can display relevant messages to specific site visitors.

 Automatic personalization is one of the most engaging and effective marketing strategies.